rsdoiel/antenna/archives/2025/planet_2025.29.md

 ---

-## Taoiseach to travel to Luxembourg for two-day visit
+## Taoiseach, Luxembourg PM discuss EU-US trade

 date: 2025-07-23, from: RTÉ News

-Taoiseach Micheál Martin is due to travel to Luxembourg to meet the country's Prime Minister Luc Frieden, as part of a two-day visit to the grand duchy.
+Taoiseach Micheál Martin has said that he hopes a trade deal between the European Union and the United States can be reached before the 1 August deadline set by US President Donald Trump.

 <br>